htrc/HTRC-Solr-EF-Setup/docs/README-Solr-Cloud.txt

 if not set, will default to "/usr/lib/jvm/j2sdk1.8-oracle"

-ensure can ssh in to machines
+ensure can ssh in to machines (solr1 solr2) from solr1 without password

-add SETUP in .bashrc file
+add SETUP.bash in .bashrc file

+open new terminal

 htrc-ef-zookeeper-start-all.sh